just-a-try/sample_project/README.md

-# sample_project
+# subash training
-This project is created to know how to use github
+This project is created to review subash training program.
-## Steps
-Now i have created a new branch